 - If intending to travel with a controlled drug for personal use, it would be prudent to review medication regulations on the International Narcotics Control Board website as well as official government sites.
 Addresses and excerpted national statutes for most countries can be found at http://www.incb.org/incb/en/travellers/index.html.
 Rules on amphetamine-based medications used for attention-deficit disorders should always be checked before travel.
 Embassies are generally poor sources of information but may be the only option.

 - If using injectable medications, such as insulin or heparin, obtain and carry at all times a physician-signed letter explaining the need to carry needles and syringes.
 Carry only the necessary number of syringes for the trip.

 - Review specific country information to verify known, consistently enforced medication entry restrictions.
-This may apply to over-the-counter (OTC) medication as well as prescribed medication.
+This may apply to OTC medication as well as prescribed medication.

 - Medical personnel supporting expeditions, aid missions, or other teams should ascertain pertinent import and customs duty regulations ahead of time by contacting the relevant foreign embassy.

 - Supplies of medications that are beyond the amount needed for personal use of the traveler going through customs will almost always lead to delay or detention on arrival.
 Furthermore, travelers who have forgotten medication at home cannot have a later-arriving family member or friend bring in the medication (the traveler's name and the name on the prescription label must match).

 - When departing foreign airports, travelers should keep their luggage with them at all times to avoid the surreptitious placement of illegal drugs in the luggage for unknowing transport.